 In August 2016, Ryan Lochte found himself in a position similar to Woods and Phelps: a once mighty hero comes crashing down, falls from grace, and needs to repair his image.

 While the details of Lochte's gas station scandal in Rio following the 2016 Olympic Games have been hashed out and dissected for the whole world to see, it's imperative we shed light on our fallen hero's journey back to the top.

-Over the past 11 months, Lochte has moved from Charlotte, NC, and SwimMAC Carolina to Los Angeles, CA, and the Trojan Swim Club.
+Over the past year or so, Lochte has moved from Charlotte, NC and SwimMAC Carolina to Los Angeles, CA and the Trojan Swim Club, and now back to Gainesville, FL -- his roots.
 He got engaged to girlfriend (now fiancé) Kayla Rae Reid.
-He fathered a son in Caiden Zane Lochte, and he is now set to make his official comeback to swimming -- the sport Lochte loves deeply -- at the 2017 Los Angeles Invitational this weekend.
+He fathered a son in Caiden Zane Lochte, and he has now made an official comeback to swimming -- the sport Lochte loves deeply.

 The best thing about lessons in sport are that they parallel lessons in life.
 The two go hand in hand.
 Why do we love redemption stories in sport?
 Why do we have a tendency to cheer for those who have been kicked down and dragged through the mud?

 Because we can relate.
 On a basic human level, we know what it feels like to make a mistake and to crave nothing more than overcoming the feeling of tremendous guilt and the feeling of letting others down.
 We can relate to feeling like we deserve a second chance when we mess up in our own lives.

 Fortunately for most of us, when we make mistakes -- minor, major, and all types in between -- they are not as publicly scrutinized as a Tiger Woods or Michael Phelps.
 We also want something to cheer for.
 A story that makes us feel good.
 A story that gives us a sense of hope.
 A story that says, "If he or she can overcome adversity, repent, and move forward to become a better person -- then so can I."